rmorishima/PBHYB/README.md

 3.1.
 Compilation
-Clean if there are any executable and object (.o) files in the directory "analysis":
+Clean if there are any executable and object (.o) files in the directory "analysis"
   > make clean
-Then make:
+Then make
   > make

 3.2.
 Executable files